 The Taxpayers, who two months earlier had divested themselves of all interest in MIL, were not parties to the Confirmation Agreement or otherwise involved in it.
 Neither did the Assignment Agreement "call for," i.e., either expressly or impliedly, specify any method or manner that the donees must or were expected to employ in determining how to equate their respective dollar-amount gifts to percentages of interest in MIL.
-Moreover, each donee was represented by independent counsel and each had the express right to review the Frazier appraisal before entering into the
+10 Moreover, each donee was represented by independent counsel and each had the express right to review the Frazier appraisal before entering into the Confirmation Agreement.
+In addition, any exempt donee that might question or disagree with the Frazier appraisal had the right to retain its own appraiser and, if still dissatisfied, to resolve questions of value and allocation of interests in MIL through binding arbitration.

-&lt;sup>10 The Commissioner's appellate brief uses the term "called for" in reference to the post-gift acts of the donees under the Confirmation Agreement, as though the Assignment Agreement required these acts.
+10 The Commissioner's appellate brief uses the term "called for" in reference to the post-gift acts of the donees under the Confirmation Agreement, as though the Assignment Agreement required these acts.
 It does no such thing; it leaves everything post-gift to the independent discretion of each donee.